 Developing and commercializing each of our non-driver products requires a significant amount of management, engineering and monetary resources.
 For example, we have established certain in-house facilities for key manufacturing process of our non-driver products including LCOS projector solutions and wafer level optics products.
 We also plan to increase capital expenditure for the development and manufacturing of non-driver products in the future.
 Moreover, we will be subject to ramp-up expenses in the early stage of mass production of our non-driver products.
 Numerous uncertainties exist in developing new products and we cannot assure you that we will be able to develop our non-driver products successfully.
 We may underestimate the amount of capital, personnel and other resources required to develop and commercialize our non-driver products, which may affect the success of our growth strategy.
 We may also overestimate the market potential of the end products that are utilizing or will utilize our non-driver products, which may negatively impact our strategy for the development of non-driver products.
 In addition, if we are unsuccessful in expanding our product offerings to non-driver products, it may negatively affect our reputation and the status of our brand in our other markets.
-The failure or delay in the development, production or commercialization of any of our non-driver products, may adversely affect our results of operations and growth prospects.
+The failure or delay in the development, production or commercialization of any of our non-driver products, the occurrence of any product defects or design flaws, or the low market acceptance of or demand for either our products or the end devices using our products may adversely affect our results of operations and growth prospects.